canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+##R1D98

+**Twitter:R1D98.
+Finished Towers of Hanoi II for N disks @microverseinc.
+More JavaScript reading.
+Finished basic data structures and OOP introductions @freeCodeCamp.
+I feel grateful to have all this available time to focus on thanks to my family! #fullstack #Javascript #100DaysOfCode

 ##R1D95-76

 **Twitter:R1D95-97.
 Busy last 3 days, finished with JS ES6 FreeCodeCamp intro challenges (Arrow functions, promises, generators, etc), regexp, and debugging modules.
 Finished Towers of Hanoi I and binary search challenges